Live Workshop Guide · Hands-On AI Training

 Step 3 Connect the MCPs in Claude.
 Verify each one.

-Login risk note Claude doesn't get your password when it drives a browser via computer use.
-It uses the already-logged-in session, like inviting a teammate to sit at your computer while you step away.
-If you're regulated, treat computer use the same way you'd treat a contractor over your shoulder.
+Login risk note Claude doesn't get your password.
+It uses the already-logged-in session.
+If you're regulated, treat it the same way you'd treat a contractor with access to your open browser.

 The kill-switch template moves to Ex 4.1 (paste-in block inside the Skill build).